CROYDON PHILHARMONIC SOCIETY CONSTITUTION

 Members of the Committee who do not attend formal meetings on more than two consecutive occasions or who attend fewer than three meetings per year will normally be required to stand down from the Committee.
 Exceptions to this rule will be allowed on compassionate grounds at the discretion of the Committee.

 vi.
-A quorum shall consist of five (5) members including two (2) officers.
+A quorum shall consist of at least 50% plus one of the elected members.
 Matters may be put to the vote at the discretion of the Chair.
 In the event of a tie the Chair shall have a casting vote.

 vii.
 The Secretary shall ensure that minutes of the proceedings at meetings are